Saint Seiya: The Sanctuary: Gameplay

-The game features a story mode, which allows the player to reenact the events of the first arc of the Saint Seiya series, the Sanctuary chapter.
+The game features a story mode which allows the player to reenact the events of the first few arcs of the manga including the titular Sanctuary Arc.
 The player can choose to fight either on the side of the protagonists or of the antagonists.
 It features many CG cinematics of important scenes from the original series, as well as the opening movie from the anime.
-There is also a versus and a practice mode, which consist of duels that can be played either in single-player or multiplayer mode.
+There is also traditional Training and Versus modes available.

 Development

 The original Japanese version of Saint Seiya: The Sanctuary, the first 3D game developed for the PlayStation 2 inspired by the Saint Seiya series, was developed by Dimps Corporation and published by Bandai.
 It was released on April 7, 2005.
 In Europe, it was released on June 30 of the same year.
 The game features five immediately playable characters, the Bronze Saint protagonists of the series, and twenty-four hidden characters that play a major part in the Sanctuary arc of Saint Seiya and which can be unlocked throughout the course of the game.
 The European version of the game includes voice-overs in French as the default audio setting and translations into English, Italian, French, German and Spanish.
 It also contains alternative music tracks that differ from the Japanese version due to copyright issues.
 As an added incentive to the purchase of the game before it first came out, Bandai gifted Japanese players who preordered the game via the official PlayStation website with a memory card holder in the shape of the game's "most powerful item in the universe", the golden box of the Sagittarius Cloth.